perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

         - Determines if the array is a primitive array (e.g., `IntArray`).
             - If yes, processes it immediately and constructs the schema.
       - If not a primitive array, checks if it's a typed array `Array<T>`.
-          - If yes, delegates processing to the `CollectionResolver`.
+          - If yes, delegates processing to the `IterableResolver`.
               - If neither, constructs an unknown object type schema.

-- **CollectionResolver**
+- **IterableResolver**
-    - Purpose: Handles collection types like `List` and `Set`.
+    - Purpose: Handles iterable types like `List` and `Set`.
     - Process:
-        - Resolves the element type of the collection.
+        - Resolves the element type of the iterable.
       - Traverses the element type using the `TypeIntrospector`, which may involve recursion.
-          - Constructs the collection schema using the element schema.
+          - Constructs the iterable schema using the element schema.

 - **MapResolver**
     - Purpose: Handles Map types.